-Update on the 2014 Guidelines revision cycle: The 2014 Health Guidelines Revision Committee (HGRC) met for the third and final time in April 2013.
-The HGRC members reviewed the comments submitted during the public comment period and finalized content for the 2014 edition of the Guidelines for Design and Construction of Hospitals and Outpatient Facilities and for the inaugural edition of the Guidelines for Design and Construction of Residential Health, Care, and Support Facilities.
+Update on the 2014 Guidelines revision cycle: The content of the 2014 edition of the FGI Guidelines for Design and Construction of Hospitals and Outpatient Facilities was approved by the 2014 Health Guidelines Revision Committee in November 2013 and the book published in March 2014.
+Visit the FGI website to purchase the document.
+The inaugural edition of the Guidelines for Design and Construction of Residential Health, Care, and Support Facilities will be published in spring 2014.
 Read more about the new residential standard on the FGI website.

-ASHE has been working to gather information about state adoption of the FGI Guidelines and has published a map illustrating adoption of different editions of the acute care document.
-This map eventually will be interactive, allowing users to learn more about how each state employs the Guidelines document.
+ASHE has been gathering information about state adoption of the FGI Guidelines and has published a map illustrating which edition various states have adopted.
+This map eventually will be interactive, allowing users to learn more about how each state employs the Guidelines.
 When this feature is available, an announcement will appear in the ASHE Insider, ASHE's weekly electronic newsletter for members.